- Chapter 1. Principles and Purpose

 Section I. Standards of Due Process

-- Any Student is entitled to a Hearing before a Hearing Panel, except when the case is resolved through an Informal Resolution or a Facilitated Resolution, as provided in Chapter 7 of the Code.
+- Any Student is entitled to a Hearing before a Hearing Panel, except when the case is resolved through an In Absentia resolution, an Informal Resolution, or a Facilitated Resolution, as provided in Chapter 7 of the Code.

-- The focus of inquiry in the Academic Misconduct procedures is to determine whether the Student is or is not responsible for engaging in Academic Misconduct prohibited under Chapter 6 of the Code.
+- The focus of inquiry in the Academic Misconduct Procedures is to determine whether the Student is or is not responsible for engaging in Academic Misconduct prohibited under Chapter 6 of the Code, and, if found responsible, to determine the outcome to be imposed.

 - Formal rules of evidence do not apply, nor does deviation from prescribed procedures necessarily invalidate a decision or proceeding, unless significant prejudice to the Student or Faculty Member results.